ipfabric/docs/docs/IP_Fabric_GUI/management/configuration.md

   - `no change` -- the config did not change within the last check
 - `Hash` -- Unique ID of the configuration file

 We need to realize that every table row, once we filter output for a specific hostname, represents a modified configuration file.
-When new configuration is found (either brand new, or different from previous) for given device, it is committed to git and new record is entered to DB, with status set to `changed`.
+When a new configuration is found (either brand new, or different from previous) for a given device, it is committed to git and the new record is entered to the DB, with status set to `changed`.
 Next time the device's configuration is checked, there are two options:

 1. the configuration file remains the same, in which case status field of the DB record is set to `no change`, and `Last Check At` is set to the current time;
 2. the configuration file is changed again, in which case the new configuration is committed to git and new DB record is inserted into DB with status `changed` and `Last Change At` and `Last Check At` being set to current time, as described above.